 One of the most important – if not the most important – parts of the BBQ setup is choosing the right smoking wood.

 Personally I like to use applewood for chicken thighs.
-It generally goes well with all cuts of chicken, but I think it matches the fat content thighs perfectly.
+It generally goes well with all cuts of chicken, but I think it matches the fat content of thighs perfectly.

 Skin can be difficult when it comes to smoked chicken.
 You simply won’t achieve the crispy layer that you often get with grilled chicken because our smoking temperature is too low.
 So what should you be aiming for?